 1. For the execution of an agreement in which you have instructed us to provide legal and tax services performed by our lawyers, mediators or tax advisors

-In addition, personal data can be processed of parties which are involved in (legal) proceedings, such as personal data of the party with whom you are engaged in a dispute.
+In addition, the personal data of parties which are involved in (legal) proceedings may also be processed, such as personal data of the party with whom you are engaged in a dispute.

 2. Compliance with statutory obligations

 The Money Laundering and Terrorist Financing (Prevention) Act (Wet ter voorkoming van witwassen en financieren van terrorisme, WWFT) obliges lawyers and tax advisors to obtain and record specific information such as, for instance, a copy of an identity document (passport).
-When a copy is made, we will see to it that the data which we do not need, are not copied.
+When a copy is made, we ensure that the data that we do not need are not copied.

-Your contact details are kept up to date in our client system, and can, for instance, be used for sending newsletters, updates, invitations for events and seminars and providing you with the information you requested.
-These contact details can have been obtained from the business card you gave to one of our lawyers, a form you have filled out on our website or from an email you have sent us.
+Your contact details are kept up to date in our client system, and can, for instance, be used to send newsletters, updates, invitations for events and seminars and to provide you with the information you requested.
+These contact details may have been obtained from the business card that you gave to one of our lawyers, a form you have completed on our website or from an e-mail you have sent us.
 You may state at any time that you no longer wish to receive our newsletters or invitations.

 4. Improving our product and service information and carrying out targeted marketing promotions

-We will be pleased to provide you with relevant information that you may be interested in.
+We would be pleased to provide you with relevant information that you may be interested in.
 For this purpose we analyse the following data:

 - Interaction data: Personal data obtained from contact between you and us, for instance, via our website or through direct contact with our lawyers or other staff members.
 That way we measure the business usage of our website.
 We do so by using a service provided by Leadinfo.
-This service shows company names and business addresses on the basis of IP addresses of the visitors to our website.
-We are not able to see which particular person of a company has visited our website.
+This service shows company names and business addresses on the basis of the IP addresses of visitors to our website.
+We are not able to see which particular person within a company has visited our website.
 Therefore, we only receive an overview of the name of the company and the business address.
 The IP address is not included.
-And cookies will not be placed on your computer either.
+No cookies will be placed on your computer.
 The information about the companies visiting our websites enables us to shape our marketing policy.

 - Behavioural data: Personal data that we process about your behaviour, such as your preferences, opinions, wishes and needs.
 We can derive these data from your surfing behaviour on our website, reading our newsletters or because you have requested information.
 If you require any further information about the cookies we place, please see our cookie statement.

 - Performing and analysing research into client satisfaction: We regularly ask clients to cooperate in a client satisfaction survey.
 This is done through an (online) questionnaire.
-Participation in this is voluntary, of course.
-Prior to each client satisfaction survey you will receive further information about the working method and the way we deal with the information obtained.
+Participation in this survey is voluntary.
+Prior to each client satisfaction survey, you will receive further information about the working method and the way we deal with the information obtained.

-- Analysing usage of our website: The user statistics of the website enables us to get a picture of the number of visitors, the duration of the visit and which parts of the website are being viewed.
-It concerns the collection of generic reports, without information about individuals.
+- Analysing usage of our website: The user statistics of the website give us a picture of the number of visitors, the duration of the visit and which parts of the website are being viewed.
+The information obtained in this way is used to generated generic reports, without information about individuals.
 We use the information obtained to improve our website.